HOHMANN ORBITS

 arbitrarily pick a launch date.
 We must wait until the planets are

-days before the next coming opposition.
-Flights can and were launched
+days before the next opposition.
+Flights can and were launched at

 paths.
-They therefore spent more fuel and energy than required. the
+They spent more fuel and energy than the Hohmann minimum. the

 reason for choosing a nonHohmann path are many but once picked you